grimme-lab/qc2-teaching/doc/prog-scf.rst

 .. admonition:: Solutions 1
    :class: tip, toggle

-   For a single atom the choice of the position is unimportant, so we can write something like
+   For a single atom, the choice of the position is unimportant, so we can write something like

    .. code-block:: none